Review | ‘Modern Family’ series finale: A heartfelt end to a show that made us laugh and changed some minds

 In a world gone soft while praising so much mediocrity, I found it interesting when viewers went out of their way to complain that “Modern Family” had lost its magic.
 It never really did.

 What it did lose — what even the best TV shows eventually lose — is the excited buzz that swirls around a breakout hit in its early days, when we’re all just so glad to have finally found a great show.
-For hipsters, the series finale event this week wasn’t “Modern Family”; it was the last episode of “Schitt’s Creek,” Pop TV’s louche underdog comedy that eventually found a loyal audience on Netflix.
+For hipsters, the series finale event this week wasn’t “Modern Family,” it was the last episode of “Schitt’s Creek,” Pop TV’s louche underdog comedy that eventually found a loyal audience on Netflix.

 For the rest of America, still tuning in to network prime time by the millions, saying so long to “Modern Family” was a more wistful and prolonged process.
 Indeed, it was something ABC probably should have done two or three years ago.

-Nevertheless, a recap (spoilers ahead!), for those who still want to know, but probably won’t get around to watching Wednesday’s one-hour conclusion:
+Nevertheless, a recap (spoilers ahead!) for those who still want to know about, but probably won’t get around to watching, Wednesday’s one-hour conclusion:

-Phil and Claire Dunphy (Ty Burrell and Julie Bowen) are found living in the RV in their driveway, self-banished from their because of the chaos inside.
-Daughter Haley (Sarah Hyland), her dopey husband, Dylan (Reid Ewing), and their infant twins are living there, along with son Luke (Nolan Gould) as well as middle daughter Alex (Ariel Winter), who has moved back in after taking a salary cut in a new job at a nonprofit organization.
+Phil and Claire Dunphy (Ty Burrell and Julie Bowen) are found living in the RV in their driveway, self-banished from their home because of the chaos inside.
+Daughter Haley (Sarah Hyland); her dopey husband, Dylan (Reid Ewing), and their infant twins are living there, along with son Luke (Nolan Gould) as well as middle daughter Alex (Ariel Winter), who has moved back in after taking a salary cut in a new job at a nonprofit organization.
 Phil and Claire give their children an adult ultimatum: Someone has to move out.
 Which one?

 Meanwhile, Claire’s brother, Mitchell Pritchett (Jesse Tyler Ferguson) and his husband, Cam Tucker (Eric Stonestreet), are settling into their new home with their newborn son, Rexford, and teenage daughter Lily (Aubrey Anderson-Emmons), when Cam gets a surprise phone call from the University of North Central Missouri, offering him the job of head football coach.
 Will Mitchell acquiesce and help Cam follow his dream?

-Claire and Mitchell’s father, Jay (Ed O’Neill) and his wife, Gloria Delgado (Sofia Vergara), are managing a role reversal: He stays home with their young son Joe (Jeremy Maguire) while she pursues her real estate career; Gloria’s older son Manny (Rico Rodriguez) is preparing to spend a year traveling the world with his itinerant father (Benjamin Bratt).
+Claire and Mitchell’s father, Jay (Ed O’Neill), and his wife, Gloria Delgado (Sofia Vergara), are managing a role reversal: He stays home with their young son, Joe (Jeremy Maguire), while she pursues her real estate career; Gloria’s older son, Manny (Rico Rodriguez), is preparing to spend a year traveling the world with his itinerant father (Benjamin Bratt).

 After a protracted hour, filled with exactly the level of quips and laughs one would expect in any of “Modern Family’s” other 248 episodes (Wednesday night’s two-part finale made it an even 250), decisions were made: All of Phil and Claire’s children moved out of the house.
-Cam and Mitchell and their kids left for Missouri.
+Cam, Mitchell and their kids left for Missouri.
 Jay taught himself to speak Spanish as a gift to Gloria.

 That’s about it, other than numerous group hugs and tears — premoistened by a suitably nostalgic one-hour special that preceded the finale, recalling the show’s essential history: how it was conceived, how it was cast, how much they all really love working with one another and so on.
 But there were also worthwhile opportunities to reflect on what the show meant to American culture.